ssonkiya/ssonkiya.github.io/_posts/2017-11-28-Networking-in-Data-Scence.md

 ### Try to find a connection
 Connection can be something you share - maybe you both went to same school or same bootcamp.
 Or maybe they have some kind of hobby you share that they've talked about?
+Or even a previous career if their background is also political science, for example.

 Can also be a person who connects you.
 For example, recently Julia Silge, a data scientist at StackOverflow, connected me to Lukas X, a data scientist at booking.com.
 We had a great conversation.
 And I introduced him to Sarah Manning, our experimentation engineer.
 Note: double opt-in intro (hat tip Lara Hogan, Julia did, I did, but good reminder important practice).